Imagine of film and Tv director Tim Burton, famous people with autism

-Some of the most well-known people from history who are famous today have autism spectrum disorder (ASD).
-These include famous scientists, musicians, entrepreneurs, entertainers, and activists!
+Some of the most well-known people from history and who are famous today are autistic.

 I view these individuals as inspirational to neurodivergents like myself and others.
 They are proof that different ways of thinking are strengths and benefit society.